jinal--shah/packer_includes/make/README.md

         │   └── ...         # ... common groups of recipe.
 Mix and match: include these
         │                         or your own from, yep, you guessed it, your project dir.
         ├── role_vars
-        │   └── ...         # ... files of vars that can be included if the filename
+        │   └── ...         # ... files of vars appropriate to a EUROSTAR_SERVICE_ROLE
-        │                         matches role_vars/$ROLE.mak.
-See bootstraps/product.mak
+        │                         e.g. gateway | appsvr | frontend
-        │                         for an example use-case.
+        │                         See bootstraps/product.mak for an example use-case.
+        │
         └── user_vars       # ... files of env vars that can be user-defined (passed to `make`) └── ...